San Francisco Wrongful Death Attorneys

-The sudden and unexpected death of a parent, spouse or child is a devastating event in the life of any person.
+The sudden and unexpected death of a parent, spouse, registered domestic partner, or child is a devastating event in the life of any person.
 Our San Francisco wrongful death lawyers are here to help you during this emotional time, however.
 We understand you not only need time to mourn, but also want to hold the negligent parties responsible.

 Wrongful death is a fatality from the negligent or carelessness of another person, company or agency.
 Whether you lost a loved one because of unsafe work conditions, a defective airbag or a medical error, the wrongful death attorneys at Walkup, Melodia, Kelly & Schoenberger will fight back for financial compensation and justice.

-The lawyers at Walkup, Melodia, Kelly and Schonberger have handled wrongful death claims on behalf of innocent survivors for more than 50 years.
+The lawyers at Walkup, Melodia, Kelly & Schoenberger have handled wrongful death claims on behalf of innocent survivors for more than 60 years.
 We can help make sense of the legal and financial aspects of a family’s loss and obtain financial compensation from those responsible.
 Call our Bay Area offices today or reach out via our online contact form to schedule your free consultation.

 Defining Wrongful Death in California